Baja Fairy Duster: Charming Nonstop Bloomer

 Sun Exposure

-Baja fairy duster thrives in full sun and doesn’t mind the reflected heat from a west-facing wall.
+Baja fairy duster thrives in full sun and doesn’t mind the reflected heat from garden walls and buildings.
 While it can be grown in part shade, it will produce fewer flowers.

 close up of baja fairy duster flower